cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 [Velero](#create-a-velero-backup-schedule) is an alternative for services only for controllers using Amazon EBS.
 Velero commands and configuration in this blueprint follow [Using Velero back up and restore Kubernetes cluster resources](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/velero-dr).

 > [!NOTE]
 > - An installation that has been completely converted to CasC may not need traditional backups; a restore operation could consist simply of running a CasC bootstrap script.
-This is only an option for a customer who has translated every significant system setting and job configuration to CasC.
-Even then it may be desirable to perform a filesystem-level restore from backup in order to preserve transient data such as build history.
+This is only an option if you have translated every significant system setting and job configuration to CasC.
+Even then it may be desirable to perform a filesystem-level restore from backup in order to preserve transient data, such as build history.
 > - There is no alternative for services using Amazon EFS storage.
-Although [AWS Backup](https://aws.amazon.com/backup/) includes this Amazon EFS drive as a protected resource, there is not currently a best practice to dynamically restore Amazon EFS PVCs.
+Although [AWS Backup](https://aws.amazon.com/backup/) includes the Amazon EFS drive as a protected resource, there is not currently a best practice to dynamically restore Amazon EFS PVCs.
 For more information, refer to [Issue 39](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/39).

 ##### Create daily backups using a CloudBees CI Cluster Operations job